pedroni/pedroni/src/posts/learning-how-to-make-games.draft.md

 Now I'm trying to build something on my own, [a chat in the terminal](https://github.com/pedroni/cpp-chat), instead of following a recipe like a tutorial.
 This makes me in a much more active role, instead of just passively copying code from a video tutorial.
 I'll have to search for specific functions, code, libraries and whatnot to be able to build it.

+I'm taking a small detour to later continue my game dev journey.
+This makes me excited to see what challenges I'll face.
+So far I've already seen that I need to learn multithreading for non-blocking input and sockets for client server communication.

 I'll have to find the solution and learn how to implement the solution.
+I can see my neuorons getting activated.